DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] "character"
 ```

+Question 24.
 Now let's take all of  objects that are vectors of different atomic types (gene1, gene2, gene3, genotype, day) and use cbind on them.
 Call this object `all_the_data`.
 Before writing the code, write down what you think the class of the object will be.
 How about the mode/type of the elements of `all_the_data`?

 ```r